OganBelema/eBookShop/README.md

 - DiffUtil for updating data in recyclerview
 - Room for data persistence with Room.callback to populate database with seed data when it is first created
 - Livedata for observing data changes
+- Dependency injection with dagger 2 including bindings for ViewModels